Contributing to SecureDrop

 Technical writers, to help improve the documentation;

-UX contributors, to help improve the product experience for end users;
+UX contributors, to help improve the product experience for end users; and

-Translators, to translate SecureDrop;
+Translators, to translate SecureDrop.

 You can always find a regular project contributor to answer any questions you may have on the SecureDrop instant messaging channel.